Subtitles Are Superfluous

 Beat Em Ups

-- One of the Quest For Glory games has 3 men whose voice acting goes so far off script with various impressions that the subtitles just give the base information, leaving out all the extra jokes.
+- Quest for Glory IV has 3 men whose voice acting goes so far off script with various impressions that the subtitles just give the base information, leaving out all the extra jokes.

 - MadWorld, like Shadow Hearts, has the subtitles deviate from the speech at several points.
 This is most noticeable with the Black Baron, where it feels like the subtitles are the script and the spoken dialogue is largely improvised by the voice actor.